Dry Needling Wright City, MO

 Trigger Point Dry Needling in Wright City, MO | Axes Physical Therapy

-We’ve seen so many patients frustrated by an inability to find pain relief or a return to normal function and activity through medication or other treatments.
-At Axes, our qualified and experienced physical and occupational in Wright City, MO act as part of your team to design a personalized treatment plan that research and experience tells us is effective.
-We’ve pledged our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that be sliding into home plate, biking through the park, or bending down and picking up your grandkids without feeling any pain.
-Reach out to an experienced Wright City, MO physical therapist online or call the location most convenient for you.
+Many of our patients come to us after months or even years of pain and mobility issues that just won’t go away, even after extensive treatment.
+At Axes, our licensed and experienced physical in Wright City, MO act as part of your team to implement a customized treatment plan that we’ve seen be successful with our own eyes.
+We’ve pledged our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that be sliding into home plate, dominating your local pickleball league, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
+Get in touch with a knowledgeable Wright City, MO physical therapist online or call the location nearest you.

 Services Offered